Benjamin Netanyahu

-Born in Tel Aviv to secular Jewish parents, Netanyahu was raised both in Jerusalem, and for a time in Philadelphia, Pennsylvania, in the United States.
-He returned to Israel in 1967 to join the Israel Defense Forces.
-He became a team leader in the Sayeret Matkal special forces and took part in several missions, achieving the rank of captain before being honorably discharged.
-After graduating from the Massachusetts Institute of Technology, Netanyahu became an economic consultant for the Boston Consulting Group.
-He moved back to Israel in 1978 to found the Yonatan Netanyahu Anti-Terror Institute.
-From 1984–1988, Netanyahu was Permanent Representative of Israel to the United Nations.
-Netanyahu rose to prominence after being elected as the chairman of Likud in 1993, becoming Leader of the Opposition.
-In the 1996 election, Netanyahu beat Shimon Peres, becoming the first Israeli prime minister elected directly by popular vote, and its youngest-ever.
-Netanyahu and Likud were heavily defeated in the 1999 election by Ehud Barak's One Israel party; and Netanyahu chose to retire from politics entirely, entering the private sector.
-Netanyahu later returned to politics, and served as Minister of Foreign Affairs and Minister of Finance under Ariel Sharon.
-During the latter position, he initiated reforms of the Israeli economy that led to significant growth, before ultimately resigning over disagreements regarding the Gaza disengagement plan.
+Born in Tel Aviv, Netanyahu was raised in West Jerusalem and the United States.
+He returned to Israel in 1967 to join the Israel Defense Forces and served in the Sayeret Matkal special forces.
+In 1972, he returned to the US, and after graduating from the Massachusetts Institute of Technology, Netanyahu worked for the Boston Consulting Group.
+He moved back to Israel in 1978 and founded the Yonatan Netanyahu Anti-Terror Institute.
+Between 1984 and 1988 Netanyahu was Israel's ambassador to the United Nations.
+Netanyahu rose to prominence after his election as chair of Likud in 1993, becoming leader of the opposition.
+In the 1996 general election, Netanyahu became the first Israeli prime minister elected directly by popular vote.
+Netanyahu was defeated in the 1999 election and entered the private sector.
+He served as minister of foreign affairs and finance, initiating economic reforms, before resigning over the Gaza disengagement plan.